zachafif/treeclassify/README.md

 The curve has a AUC of 0.71 which was higher than random guess (0.5).
 This indicate that the model has better prediction than random guess but it still more improvement as it has a relatively small predictive power.

 ### Conclusion and Future Works
+In this project, we aimed to classify tree species from LiDAR point cloud data using machine learning model.
+The point cloud data used by dataset provided by …  was acquired using LiDAR sensor mounted in a UAV and accompanied with a field inventory data as label reference.
+The study area was located in Perm, Russia.The output of the project was a binary classification prediction of the tree species, whether it was deciduous or coniferous.
+The selected model algorithm for this project was random forest model.
+Furthermore, we had  experimented on the model feature selection and hyperparametes.
+The experiment resulted in only slight differences between various features and hyperparameters with the accuracy of 0.70-0.72 in the test dataset and F1 score of 0.70-0.71.